 Getting to Bonaire from Aruba: A popular option is to take a flight with Inselair Although it’s only a 20-minute flight between the islands, connections involve a long stopover in Curacao which makes it a half-day ordeal.
 Divi Divi Air offers connections between Curacao and Bonaire.

 Direct Flights to Bonaire from Canada: Sunwing is launching direct seasonal flights to Bonaire from Toronto in December 2017.
 This convenient weekly flight between Toronto and Bonaire will depart Sundays between December 17, 2017 and April 15, 2018 inclusive.

 Direct Flights to Bonaire from the US: United Airlines offers nonstop flights from Houston (year-round) and Newark (seasonal) to Bonaire.
 Delta offers nonstop flights from Atlanta to Bonaire year-round.

-Hurricane Status: Bonaire is located outside of the hurricane belt so was not affected by either Hurricane Irma or Hurricane Maria.
+Hurricane Status: Another of the top things to know about Bonaire is that it is located outside of the hurricane belt so was not affected by either Hurricane Irma or Hurricane Maria.
 Get a status update on which islands were affected and their rebuilding efforts at the Caribbean Travel Update website.